McGehee School District

-McGehee School District is a public school district headquartered in McGehee, Arkansas.
+McGehee School District is a public school district headquartered in McGehee, Arkansas, United States.
 The school district encompasses 499.14 mi2 of land, in Drew and Desha counties.

 History

 In July 1993 the Desha-Drew School District dissolved, with portions going to the McGehee School District and the other going to Dumas Public Schools.

 In 2004 the Arkansas Legislature approved a law that forced school districts with fewer than 350 students to consolidate with other districts.
 On July 1, 2004, the Arkansas City School District and the Delta Special School District were subsumed into the McGehee district.

 In 2011 an African-American student sued the district for forcing her to share valedictorian status with a white student who had a lower grade point average (GPA).
 The students both had one B grade, and otherwise all A grades, but the white student had 1.5 more regular course credits, which due to course weighting resulted in her lower GPA.
 The case was dismissed in US District Court in 2013, which found that the school acted according to its published policy that in determining class rank, "a student with a greater number of courses will not be penalized."